 Of course, the other great aspect of astronomy is the sheer awe and beauty of the cosmos.
 It never ceases to amaze me how many people have never looked through a telescope at astronomical objects – besides perhaps the Moon.
 And while typical amateur astronomy equipment ISN’T going to show you the American flags at the Apollo landing sites (sorry – Moon-orbiting satellites actually can though!), sights such as cloud bands on Jupiter, Saturn’s icy rings, and even clusters containing millions of stars can be seen from a typical suburban yard with modest equipment.

 I formed BrightStar Astronomy with three main goals in mind:

 - Give people an opportunity to experience first hand the wonders of the cosmos,

 - Pass on a little of the science behind these objects – but in such a way as to minimise the confusing, technical language, and

-- Inspire others to be more engaged with astronomy, and perhaps begin a personal journey to learn more about the cosmos.
+- Inspire others to be more engaged with astronomy, and perhaps begin their own personal journey to learn more about the cosmos.

-BrightStar Astronomy currently achieves these goals through the provision of a number of services in the greater Brisbane area, which include presentations to schools, businesses and community groups, sidewalk astronomy, and short ‘dark sky’ tours which gives participants an opportunity to experience amateur astronomy away from the light pollution associated with the suburbs.
+BrightStar Astronomy has achieved these goals through a number of methods, including presentations to schools, businesses and community groups, sidewalk astronomy, and short ‘dark sky’ tours which give participants an opportunity to experience amateur astronomy away from the light pollution associated with the suburbs.
 I’m also often involved in voluntary astronomy outreach, such as during National Science Week, and occasionally as a guest astronomer during Fraser Cain‘s live Virtual Star Parties (when the equipment works!).
 I’m also slowly beginning to incorporate some associated skills (night sky photography, video, blog writing, etc.) into my skill-set, and utilizing it wherever possible.